-Our Occupational Therapists (OT) work with young people and their families to provide highly individualised occupational therapy for children and teenagers in Sydney.
-They work with NDIS funded and self-funded children who need occupational therapy.
-Our team help teenagers engage in their everyday tasks or occupations through occupational therapy, such as attending school or work, completing self-care tasks, independence with accessing the community and participating in leisure activities.
+Occupational therapy for children works with NDIS funded and self-funded (privately paying) children and their families who need occupational therapy for teenagers.
+Our team helps teenagers engage in their everyday tasks or occupations through occupational therapy, such as attending school or work, completing self-care tasks, enhancing independence with accessing the community and participating in leisure activities.

-- Identifying meaningful goals with the young person and their family
+- Identifying meaningful personal and health goals with the young person and their family

 - Completing standardised assessments (functional assessments) to help identify the young person’s main strengths and difficulties regarding their general level of functioning.
 These assessments explore all aspects of a child or teenager’s life at home, school and/or work, and can also help to guide or shape other interventions or supports needed (e.g., other allied health streams or support workers)

 - Working within the young person’s home, school and community environment to develop highly unique and individualised interventions and strategies to enhance the young person’s independence